 Bring something that starts with an A word, such as applesauce or alfalfa sprouts.
 You could also bring in a recipe card for something yummy like angel food cake or apple pie — ensure it’s okay with your teacher first!

-Share something that happened to you recently (or not so recently) that involved A words, such as “I went apple picking with my family last weekend” or “When I was four years old, I learned how to ride my bike without training wheels!
+Share something that happened to you recently (or not so recently) that involved, such as “I went apple picking with my family last weekend” or “When I was four years old, I learned how to ride my bike without training wheels!

 These are not as specific as some other categories, but they are still fun because we can all relate to them so well!
-“My Favorite Color,” for example.
-Or “My Favorite Animal.”
-Or “My Favorite Book.”
+“My Favorite Color,” or “My Favorite Animal” or “My Favorite Book.”

 Bring in an animal that you have or have had.
 If you don’t have one, bring in a picture or description.
-You can also bring in a toy or stuffed animal that looks like one if you want to avoid bringing an animal.
+You can also bring in a toy or stuffed animal that looks like one to avoid bringing at school.

 Bring in a plant you have or have had, or even plant seeds so everyone can see how they grow!